jornada-im/documentation/docs/jrn_metabase_admin.md

         postgres=# CREATE ROLE <name> <OTHER OPTIONS> LOGIN;
         postgres=# ALTER USER <name> WITH ENCRYPTED PASSWORD '<password>';

+    Note that LOGIN roles are needed to make initial connections to a database, so normal users should have this.
+CREATE USER grants LOGIN automatically.

 3. Email the user the new role/user name and password and ask them to change their password using the instructions below.

 4. Grant or revoke the desired editing roles (list with `\du`) to user roles: